Simple Sundays | Sweet Potato Pancakes

 2 tablespoons unsalted butter, melted, plus ½ teaspoon for griddle

-1 sweet potato, cooked (can be boiled, or baked in oven or microwaved), peeled and mashed
+1 sweet potato, cooked (can be boiled, or baked in oven or microwave), peeled and mashed (about 3/4 cup).
+[See notes below.]

-Whisk together flour, baking powder, baking soda, salt, and sugar in a medium bowl.
+Whisk together flour, baking powder, baking soda, salt, sugar, cinnamon and nutmeg in a medium bowl.

 Add egg, buttermilk, and 2 tablespoons butter using a whisk until just combined.
-Stir in the cinnamon and nutmeg, followed by the mashed sweet potato.
+Stir in the mashed sweet potato.
 Do not over mix; the batter should have small lumps.

 Test griddle by sprinkling a few drops of water on it.
 If water bounces and spatters off griddle, it is hot enough.
 Using a pastry brush, brush remaining ½ teaspoon of butter onto griddle.
 Wipe off excess with a paper towel.